Glossary

 - Bitcoin Script

 - A programming language included in Bitcoin since its inception, allowing some policies to be applied to an output of a transaction.
 Like Simplicity, intentionally not Turing complete; more limited than Simplicity, particularly with regard to introspection and covenants.
-(Also just "Script".)
+See also Elements Script (Also just "Script".)

 - CMR